 This workbook has been prepared to assist employers and employees in understanding some of their obligations and rights under the Employment Standards Act (ESA) and its regulations.
 It does not take the place of the ESA and its regulations and it should not be considered to offer any legal advice on your particular situation.

-However, the workbook does not cover every ESA right and obligation found therein.
-Consulting Your Guide to the ESA will provide you with more complete information on these topics.
+However, the Workbook does not cover every obligation and right found in the ESA and its regulations.
+Consulting Your Guide to the Employment Standards Act, 2000 will provide you with more complete information on these topics.

 Questions?
 Call the Employment Standards Call Centre at 1-800-531-5551